 If she does the bull male will then try and keep her hidden from view in the sea-grass.
 Out of sight from all the other males… But that’s not easy with so many other males around, most of whom are smaller and still in their first year of life.

-These smaller males are often referred to as “sneakers”.
+The small males are referred to as “sneakers”.
 Because, lacking the physical size and strength to challenge the bulls, they adopt an alternate strategy.
 Pretending to be a female and sneaking in with the real female while the bull is busy fending off larger males.